Homepage

 Don’t miss: Sampling the monks’ famous herb drink in the canteen at Filerimos monastery.

-6. Visit the springs of Kalithea
+8. Take a dip in the springs of Kalithea

 Kalithea Springs in Rhodes, GreeceKalithea Springs in Rhodes, Greece